WesP10/Brawl-Server/README.md

 # Brawl Stars Node.js Server

-This is a Node.js server for the BrawlSTars application.
+This is a Node.js server for the BrawlStars application.
 It provides endpoints to fetch player stats and all stats from a personal MySQL database and Brawl Stars API.

 ## Getting Started